-The collaboration showcased in the Analytics and Informatics sessions at this year’s Blue Shield National Summit was amazing.
-It was impressive to see how BHI and all the Blue Plans are working to assure that AI, machine learning, data analytics, and predictive modeling are being combined with real-world knowledge to produce meaningful solutions for payers, members, and providers.
+The collaboration showcased in the Analytics and Informatics sessions at this year’s Blue Cross Blue Shield National Summit was amazing.
+It was impressive to see how BHI and the Blue Plans are working to assure that AI, machine learning, data analytics, and predictive modeling are being combined with real-world knowledge to produce meaningful solutions for payers, members, and providers.

 Attendees were especially interested in how plans are creatively using cost and quality benchmarks to make lasting improvements.
 Health Care Service Corporation, Blue Cross Blue Shield of Wyoming, and Premera Blue Cross shared how different cost and quality drivers – when compared to national, local, and industry metrics – are specifically bending the cost curve and highlighting higher-quality providers.
 For example, Premera Blue Cross is partnering with BHI to expand its use of customized benchmarking to offer creative solutions such as onsite workplace clinics, telehealth kiosks, or new emergency room benefit designs.